fanoframework/fanoframework.github.io/working-with-session/index.md

 Please read [Dispatcher](/dispatcher) for more information or you may want to get information about [how to create Fano web application project with session using Fano CLI](/scaffolding-with-fano-cli#add-session-support).

 ## Session middleware
-Since v1.10.0, Fano Framework provides session middleware `TSessionMiddleware` which can be use as alternative to using dispatcher when working with session. `TSessionMiddlewareFactory` class is factory class for this middleware.
+Since v1.10.0, Fano Framework provides session middleware `TSessionMiddleware` which can be use, as an alternative to using dispatcher when working with session. `TSessionMiddlewareFactory` class is factory class for this middleware.

 ```
 container.add(
     'my.session.middleware',
     TSessionMiddlewareFactory.create(
-        container.get('sessionManager') as ISessionManager
+        container['sessionManager'] as ISessionManager
     )
 );
 ```

-To apply session middleware globally so that session is initialized and serialized through out application.
-If you attach middleware as first middleware to run globally, it is similar compare to when using dispatcher.
+To apply session middleware globally, so that session is initialized and serialized through out application.

 ```
 (container['appMiddlewares'] as IMiddlewareList)
     .add(container['my.session.middleware'] as IMiddleware);
 ```

+It is similar to using dispatcher.

 To apply session middleware so that session is only initialized and serialized when certain routes is accessed, attach middleware to route.